Nemo64/meteor-bootstrap/README.md

   "responsive-utilities": false
 }}
 ```
 As soon as you create that file 2 further files will appear in your project.
-One is called `costum.bootstrap.import.less` and is for you to overwrite variables.
-The other (`costum.bootstrap.less`) will then be your bootstrap!
+One is called `custom.bootstrap.import.less` and is for you to overwrite variables.
+The other (`custom.bootstrap.less`) will then be your bootstrap!
 Have fun ;)

 ## License